Bsingstad/ECG-featurizer/docs/source/introduction.rst

 *****
 Introduction
 *****
 The purpose of this package is to make tabular data from ECG-recordings by calculating features.
-The package is built on WFDB [WFDB]_ and NeuroKit2 [NeuroKit2]_.
+The package is built on WFDB [#]_ and NeuroKit2 [#]_.
 The package can be convenient when doing machine learning on ECG-data.

 Input data:
 ===========